armijnhemel/compliance-scripts/copyright-statements/README.md

-Script that takes a JSON output file from ScanCode, plus a directory path, and generates a simple copyright notices file in text or CSV format.
-This is a very rough proof of concept script.
+Script that takes a JSON output file from ScanCode, plus a directory path, and generates a simple notices file in text or CSV format.
+Included will be:

+* license statements (in SPDX notation, or what ScanCode reports in case there is no SPDX equivalent)
+* license texts (as extracted from the source code by ScanCode)
+* copyright statements (as extracted by ScanCode)
+* author statements (as extracted by ScanCode)

+This is a very rough proof of concept script and results should not be used in a production environment, but could serve as a starting point for a proper notices file for inclusion in a product.

 The following should be noted: this script only processes what ScanCode reports.
 If there is a bug in ScanCode, or if the output from ScanCode is not complete because it does not recognize for example a copyright statement or author statement, then it will not magically appear in the report.
 It should be noted that ScanCode will not catch every copyright/author statement.